CivicVision/civicvision.github.io/source/sandiego-maps/2017-01-31-housing-income.html.md

 ---
 title: Percentage of income used for housing
+card:
+  description: Maps displaying the percentage people pay from their income for housing
 ---
 Maps displaying the percentage of their income people use for housing.
 It is shocking how many people use more than 30% of their income for housing.